SnoopyNomad/BQ76907_STM32_Library/README.md

 # BQ76907 STM32 Library

 A lightweight, easy-to-integrate C library for interfacing with the Texas Instruments BQ76907 battery management system IC.
-This library provides functions to monitor and protect battery cells, handle cell balancing, and manage battery safety features—allowing you to build robust battery management systems on STM32 microcontrollers.
+This library provides functions to monitor and protect battery cells, handle cell balancing, manage battery safety features, and track state of charge (SoC)—allowing you to build robust battery management systems on STM32 microcontrollers.

 ## Table of Contents
 - [Features](#features)